Coradine/logten-api/README.md

     "Home Reserve"		= 6,
     "Home Standby"		= 7

-*For any time field: if no night times are sent then it is assumed that the times are all "day".
-If `flight_night` is sent with the entity the individual night times for other fields (PIC, XC, Dual, etc.) should auto fill so in most cases there isn't a need to send individual night times.
-Although in cases where the Day + Night time of a time field doesn't equal the total time of the flight then individual night and day times should be sent.*
+*Note: For any time field, if no night times are sent then it is assumed that the times are all "day".
+If `flight_night` is sent with the entity then the individual night times for other fields (PIC, XC, Dual, etc.) will auto fill.
+In most cases there isn't a need to send the individual night times.*

 ### Aircraft Attributes

-If specific aircraft attributes must be set then a seperate payload must be sent setting the attributes of the Aircraft.
+If specific aircraft attributes must be set then a seperate payload can be sent setting the attributes of the Aircraft.
 As an example, if an aircraft must be set as complex then the following payload can be sent:
 ```
 [{"entity_name":"Aircraft","aircraft_aircraftID":"N233MJ","aircraft_complex":true}]
 ```